CubedEye/iframe-widget-boilerplate/README.md

 ## Developing (where to put things)

-All you work should existing the `/src` directory:
+All your work should exist in the `/src` directory:

 ### `src/html/`:

-Should contain only the `index.html` file containing minimal boilerplate to get you started.
+In template contains only the `index.html` file with minimal boilerplate to get you started.

-This file should contain all the projects HTML, all script and style files will be compiled in to it.
+Put your project's HTML in this.
+The build process will compile all script and style files into `style.css` and `app.js` files, as referred to in `index.html`.

 ### `src/javascript`:

-Should contain any `.js` files, they will be compiled into `app.js` along with the stileInterface.js.
+Put your `.js` files in here.
+Your code and the provided `stileInterface.js` will all be compiled together as the single output JavaScript file `app.js`.

-`main.js` will be added at the end of `app.js`.
-So extra libraries can be added as separate files and used in `main.js`.
+`main.js` will be added at the end of `app.js` such that its contents will run as soon as `app.js` loads in `index.html`.
+So you can add extra libraries as separate files and refer to them in `main.js`.

 **Babeljs has been included in the pipeline, so new ES2015 features can be used.**

-*NOTE: Your iFrame will be sandboxed and won't be able to reach any external resources, 3rd party libraries will need to be included in the project.
-All other communication will need to happen through the Stile iFrame communication interface, documentation is located in the doc/stileInterface.md file.*
+*NOTE: Your iFrame will be sandboxed and won't be able to reach any external resources; you will need to include copies of any third-party libraries you want to use inside your project.

+All other communication will need to happen through the Stile iFrame communication interface.
+Documentation for this is located in the doc/stileInterface.md file.*

 ### `src/scss`:

-Should contain any `.scss` files, they will be compiled into `style.css` along with `reset.scss`.
+Put your `.scss` files here.
+Your styles and the provided `reset.scss` will all be compiled together as the single output CSS file `style.css`.

 `reset.scss` will be included first so other CSS files will be included after it.